[UPDATED 10 APRIL 2021]

-Manual breast pumps are affordable, lightweight, portable, and easy to clean with very few parts.
+Manual breast pumps are affordable, lightweight, portable, and easy to use and clean with very few parts.
 They don’t require batteries or power and are great for occasional or light pumping.

-They are best for travelling, pumping at work or relieving engorged breasts.
+They are best for expressing milk while travelling, at work, or relieving engorged breasts.
 Without electric motors, they are also almost completely silent.

 However, the major disadvantage of manual breast pumps is that their suction strength is fairly weak and is better suited for mums who have quick letdowns or a good supply of breast milk.